 Industry data show that most sales personnel spend 440 hours every year trying to find the right content to share with prospects.
 At the same time, companies lose $2.3 million each year on average in terms of opportunity costs related to unused marketing content.

 Think of how much value-add a right sales enablement solution can be to your scalability initiatives.
 Your business scale will grow when your sales team has everything they need to be efficient at a stone's throw.

 Picking the right sales enablement tool is like choosing the suitable spade for a gold digger to dig the earth.
 The sooner you equip with the right tool, the faster you will strike gold with sales enablement.

 Check out this blog on powerful sales enablement tools to help you get started on your journey.

 Another great (and cost-effective) way to grow your business is to focus on employer branding initiatives and use your team effectively.

-You'd think how employer branding can help me scale fast?
+You might wonder how employer branding can help me scale fast?

 But look all around you.
 Everyone's busy promoting their company culture online.
 SaaS founders (and their teams) post photos of company retreats, welcome boxes, and similar things on their feeds.